Here’s How To Read More This Autumn (& 8 Books To Start With)

 By Olivia Emily

 There’s abundant evidence that reading is good for you, from boosting mental cognition to improving sleep.
 One of the largest barriers to sitting down and cracking the spine of a fresh book?
 Time.
 (And those pesky social media distractions that suck up all of our spare minutes.)
-Whether you rarely read and want to make a change or you’re an avid reader looking to hit your reading goal before the end of the year (or set an ambitious target for 2025), here are seven tips from our expert book curation friends at Ultimate Library.
+Whether you rarely pick up a book and want to start reading, look back fondly on your halcyon reading days and want to get back into it, or you’re an avid reader but set a bit of an ambitious target for 2025, here are seven tips to read more from our expert book curation friends at Ultimate Library.

-How To Read More: 7 Tips
+How To Get Back Into Reading This Autumn: 7 Tips

 Riverstone Living Library: a dedicated library at Riverstone Kensington, filled with books in over 20 genres to entertain and inspire retirement residents